aaronksaunders/rn-firebase-demo/readme.md

     return true
 }
 ```
-Now that we have a code, we need to get the `access_token` from github and pass it back to firebase
+Now that we have a code, we need to get the `access_token` from github and pass it back to firebase calling the `authWithOAuthToken` function which if successful will return the auth data.
 ```Javascript
 _processTokenOrCode(_url) {